microsoft/reactxp/docs/docs/components/image.md

 // HTTP headers to include when fetching the URL.
 headers: { [headerName: string]: string } = undefined;

-// Web only, sets the withCredentials flag on the hxr request.
-Only used if headers are present
-withCredentials: boolean = false;

 // Called when an error occurs that prevents the image from loading
 onError: (err?: Error) => void;